AgntUX Build

 Paste these into a scheduled task or send them to the AI host directly.

-/agntux-build:buildWalks you through building a plugin for a system AgntUX doesn't yet support.
-Also fixes an existing plugin if you've hit something specific (update mode).
+/agntux-build:buildWalks you through building a plugin for a tool AgntUX doesn't support yet.
+Can also fix an existing plugin if you've run into something specific.

 Install